samiahhossain/Cybersec-Mini-Projects/README.md

+# Projects exploring cybersecurity!

-The following tools were made for educational purposes only.
-They should not be used for any unethical or illegal practices.
+*The following tools were made for educational purposes only.
+They should not be used for any unethical or illegal practices.*

 WHOIS LOOKUP: Ethical hackers use this tool frequently.
 I followed a tutorial to run a lookup locally by using a python script and to understand what kind of information can be obtained from a lookup.